The Rise of the Liberation Movements

 Bangsamoro Government.
 2024.
 BARMM’s 2023 economic performance surges by 4.3% in 2023–PSA. https://bangsamoro.gov.ph/news/latest-news/barmms-2023-economic-performance-surges-by-4-3-in-2023-psa/

 Bangsamoro Government 2023.
-BARMM sets record with 10th fastest economic growth among all PH regions. https://bangsamoro.gov.ph/news/latest-news/barmm-sets-record-with-10th-fastest-economic-growth-among-all-ph-regions/
+BARMM sets a record with the 10th fastest economic growth among all PH regions. https://bangsamoro.gov.ph/news/latest-news/barmm-sets-record-with-10th-fastest-economic-growth-among-all-ph-regions/

 Bangsamoro Government.
 2022.
 BARMM’s economy rises by 7.5% in 2021, sets record as 2nd fastest-growing region in PH. https://bangsamoro.gov.ph/news/latest-news/barmms-economy-rises-by-7-5-in-2021-sets-record-as-2nd-fastest-growing-region-in-ph/